Dyson (company): Worldwide expansion

-US expansion in Chicago

-In January 2017 Dyson announced its US headquarters and operations would move to the Fulton Market District in Chicago by the end of the year.
+In January 2017, Dyson announced its US headquarters and operations would move to the Fulton Market District in Chicago by the end of the year.
 The move added 100 employees to the company's Chicago headcount with over 40,000 square feet of newly leased office space.

-UK expansion at Hullavington

-In February 2017 Dyson announced a significant expansion programme in the UK, opening a new high-tech campus on the former RAF Hullavington Airfield in Hullavington, Wiltshire, about 5 mi south of its Malmesbury site.
+In February 2017, Dyson announced a significant expansion programme in the UK, opening a new high-tech campus on the former RAF Hullavington Airfield in Hullavington, Wiltshire, about 5 mi south of its Malmesbury site.
 It has been suggested that research there will focus on battery technologies, following the acquisition of US start-up Sakti3, and robotics.